This article, originally posted in June 2021, was updated in July 2023.

 513 23rd St., S., Arlington; 241 S. Van Dorn St., Alexandria; 2615 Mount Vernon Ave., Alexandria; 201 Harrison St., SE, Leesburg

 Do like a regular and order the off-menu “Baja,” a frozen margarita with a mini Corona beer tipped inside from these crowd-pleasing Tex-Mex/Salvadoran restaurants.

 Mint Lemonade | Green Zone

 2226 18th St., NW

 Just glancing at this verdant, frosty glass cools us down on a hot day.
-Thankfully, the Middle Eastern cocktail bar’s combination of fresh mint, lemon, and your choice of vodka or Lebanese gin is even more refreshing than it looks.
+The Middle Eastern cocktail bar offers a choice of vodka, gin, or rum with lime for a mojito twist—but it’s also super refreshing without the booze.

 1309 5th St., NE